shouldgo/shouldgo.github.io/scripts/README.md

 - Test redirect functionality
 - See `redirects/README.md` for detailed documentation

+### `image-analysis/`
+Scripts for analyzing image usage and finding optimization opportunities.

+- Find unreferenced images that can be safely removed
+- Identify duplicate images by filename for space savings
+- Comprehensive analysis of multilingual Jekyll content
+- See `image-analysis/README.md` for detailed documentation

 ## Future Additions

 Other script categories can be added here as needed: